d3fin3d/staff/guidelines.md

 * __Editing__

-  When editing a post do not ever tick the "Show 'edit by' line" box, "Reason for edit" messages should always remain private between staff and not be displayed publicly with posts.
-Moderators are welcome to edit posts to fix minor problems (for example formatting issues) however announcing this to other users is not allowed as it can derail discussion when people pick up on it and makes the forum look messy.
+  When editing a post never tick the "Show 'edit by' line" box.
+"Reason for edit" messages should always remain private between staff and not be displayed publicly within posts.
+Moderators are welcome to edit posts to fix minor problems (for example formatting issues) however announcing this to other users is not allowed as it can both derail discussions and make the forum look messy.

   If you're editing out a rule break and the post needs to be infracted, make sure that you infract the post before making the edit - that way you'll store the original post within the infraction details.